Guillemsc/3D-Engine/README.md

   * _**Drag and Drop**_: if an fbx is dropped into the engine, it will be rendered.
 A PNG texture can be dropped to.

 ### Hierarchy
+GameObjects are shown at the hierarchy.
+There, they can be selected (by right clicking) and created (with a button above the list of GameObject.

+### Inspector
+At the inspecotr it is posible to look at the components of a selected GameObject, which would be its transform, the mesh and the texture component (the last two being optional for the GameObject).

+### Console
+The console prints the log of the engine, and also admits commands.
+At the momement, there are two commands:
+* _**.Clear**_: clears the log of the console.
+* _**.Help**_: Shows a list of commands.

+### Configuration

 ## License
 MIT License